timdeschryver/timdeschryver.dev/content/blog/how-to-make-your-azure-devops-ci-cd-pipeline-faster/index.md

 As you can see, the test stage takes up most of the time, 20 minutes, or 85% of the total time.
 We could try to make this stage smarter and only run certain tests, but this will take more time to implement and to maintain.
 I also don't want to cut into these end-to-end tests because they prevent regression and they make sure that our software is working.

+With the modified test stage ([Only run affected Cypress tests](#only-run-affected-cypress-tests)), we managed to spare another 14 minutes.